ausevo/ausevo.github.io/Program_2022.md

 #### General program

-The overall schedule of the program is displayed here, while the specific talks that will take place in each session/room are shown below.
+An outline of the program is displayed here, while the specific talks that will take place in each session/room are shown below.

 ![](pngs/Program_summary.png)